linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 - `deny`: all requests are denied.
 (Policy resources should then be created to allow specific communications between services).

-This default can be overridden by setting the annotation `config.linkerd.io/default- inbound-policy` on either a pod spec or its namespace.
+This default can be overridden by setting the annotation `config.linkerd.io/default-inbound-policy` on either a pod spec or its namespace.

 Once a [Server] is configured for a pod & port, its default behavior is to _deny_ traffic and [ServerAuthorization] or